Blog

 What is data classification and how does it relate to financial organisations?

 Data classification is all about sorting information based on how sensitive it is and what could happen if it falls into the wrong hands.
 For financial organisations, this means pinpointing and tagging sensitive data—like customer bank details or transaction histories—so they know exactly how to protect it.
+For example, a financial institution might classify customer bank details stored in Google Drive as 'Confidential'.

 By using data classification software, financial institutions can effectively safeguard their sensitive financial information.
 High-risk data might need stricter access controls and encryption, while less sensitive info can be handled with a bit more flexibility.
 This structured approach not only boosts security but also helps maintain trust with clients, which is crucial in the finance sector.